Five Numbers and the Truth

 Context Is Everything

 Colour coding provides instant status recognition.
 Green means on or above target.
-Amber means within tolerance but worth watching.
+Amber means within tolerance but worth watching: a trend heading the wrong direction, a metric approaching its threshold.
 Red means attention required now.
 This vocabulary must be consistent across every metric on the dashboard.
 Mixed conventions destroy trust.
+The brain processes colour faster than it processes numbers, so an executive scanning five KPI cards reads the colour before the value.
+Five green cards and a red one: the red card gets attention.
+That is exactly the behaviour the dashboard should encourage.

 A practical example: revenue at £47k against a £55k target might display as green if the business is seasonal and historically hits its number in the final week.
 Or it might display as amber if the trend suggests the gap will widen.
 Context and calibration determine the colour, not a fixed percentage rule.
+Thresholds must be defined deliberately: "red" should mean "materially off track and requiring executive intervention," not "slightly below target."
+Overly sensitive thresholds train people to ignore colour coding entirely.
+We calibrate thresholds with the people who will act on them, and review them quarterly.

 Exception-Based Attention

 The best executive dashboard is boring when everything is fine.
 Green across the board means no action needed.
 The check takes five seconds.
 Close the tab, start the day.
 This is a feature, not a limitation.
+It is the single most important executive dashboard best practice.

 The boring dashboard principle: Designing for boredom means the dashboard earns attention only when attention is genuinely required.
 Red items stand out precisely because they are rare.
 The executive trusts the dashboard because it does not cry wolf.

 When something does turn red, the dashboard must provide enough context to act.
 Not just "Revenue: Red" but "Revenue: £38k of £55k target, down 12% vs last month, trending down for 3 consecutive weeks."
 The executive knows the severity, the direction, and the duration without clicking anywhere.
 The red item earns attention because the green items do not demand it.
+This is the core mechanism of exception-based attention design: trust is built through quiet accuracy, and focus is directed through deliberate contrast.

 What an Executive Dashboard Looks Like

 Simplicity is harder than complexity.
 Anyone can display thirty metrics.
 Choosing five requires understanding which five actually matter.
-The layout follows a clear hierarchy: status at the top, trend in the middle, exceptions at the bottom.
+The executive dashboard design follows a clear hierarchy: status at the top, trend in the middle, exceptions at the bottom.
+The entire dashboard fits on one screen.
+No scrolling.
+If it does not fit, something needs to be removed, not shrunk.

 Drill-Down, Not Clutter